thaian161/Dirty-Paws/README.md

    - password: `labber`
    - database: `final`

-The root project directory contains two directories: Front-end and Back-end.
+The root project directory contains two directories: **Front-end and Back-end**
 <br>
-From here, we recommend you have two separate terminal windows opens
+From here, we recommend you have **two separate terminal window** opens

 #### On your Backend terminal